IMF's Lagarde warns of spillover risks from recent volatility

 Lagarde said the world economy was facing headwinds from China’s rebalancing, Japan’s slow growth, falling commodity prices and uncertainties surrounding higher U.S. interest rates.

-Policies need to be tailored to each country, Lagarde said, but mostly they would involve strengthening defenses with prudent fiscal policy, reining in excessive credit growth, aligning exchange rates to act as shock absorbers, maintaining adequate foreign exchange reserves, and strengthening regulation.
+Policies need to be tailored to each country, Lagarde said, but mostly they would involve strengthening defences with prudent fiscal policy, reining in excessive credit growth, aligning exchange rates to act as shock absorbers, and maintaining adequate foreign exchange reserves.